gvwilson/teachtogether.tech/_chapters_en/classroom.md

 the violation and whether or not you believe it was intentional.
 Whatever you do:

-- **Do it in front of witnesses.**
+Do it in front of witnesses.
-  Most people will tone down their language and hostility in front of an audience, and having someone else present ensures that later discussion doesn't degenerate into conflicting claims about who said what.
+: Most people will tone down their language and hostility in front of an audience, and having someone else present ensures that later discussion doesn't degenerate into conflicting claims about who said what.

-- **If you expel someone, say so to the rest of the class and explain why.**
+If you expel someone, say so to the rest of the class and explain why.
-  This helps prevent exaggerated rumors from taking hold, and also signals very clearly to everyone that you're serious about making your class safe and respectful for them.
+: This helps prevent exaggerated rumors from taking hold, and also signals very clearly to everyone that you're serious about making your class safe and respectful for them.

-- **Contact the host of your class** as soon as you can and describe what happened.
+Contact the host of your class
+: as soon as you can and describe what happened.

 A Code of Conduct is meaningless without procedures for reporting violations and enforcing its rules.
 However much you don't enjoy doing